-As our tools get faster and smarter, what happens to the slower, human ways of knowing, reading closely, listening deeply, ...
+As our tools get faster and smarter, what happens to the slower, human ways of knowing, reading closely, listening deeply, and caring attentively?
+Whether it’s the shift from a culture of books toward ...

 Archaeologists study artifacts, monuments, and other remains to get a better sense of human history.
 What they discover often rewrites humans' past and changes the way we think about our species.